harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 You can now mark Step in a pipeline as Failed.
 To enable the option, go to Account Settings --> Account Resources --> Default Settings
 Go under Pipelines and checkmark Allow users to mark a running Step as failure.

-#### How to view Deployment history (Artifact SHA) for a single service on a environment
+#### How to view Deployment history (Artifact SHA) for a single service on an environment

 You can go to Service under the project --> Summary will show you the details with what artifact version and environment.

-#### Harness enabling auto deployment
+#### Harness enabling auto-deployment

-To have automatic deployment in Harness , you can make use of triggers.
+To have automatic deployment in Harness, you can make use of triggers.
 On new artifact. https://developer.harness.io/docs/first-gen/continuous-delivery/model-cd-pipeline/triggers/trigger-a-deployment-on-a-time-schedule/
 As soon as your build is complete and it publishes a new artifact you can setup a trigger on that and it will trigger a Harness Deployment.